logo

 Similarly, if you were to mention that you’re proud of your grades in school, they might ask you to recount a time when you faced an academic challenge and how you overcame that challenge – giving them insight into how you handle different situations.

-Therefore, when doing your interview preparation, make sure that you have a relevant experience or memory to back up any points you want to make.
+Therefore, when doing your interview preparation, make sure that you have relevant experience or memory to back up any points you want to make.
 To help with this, it’s worth re-reading your personal statement and annotating any ‘claim’ you make (e.g. ‘I am a hardworking student’) with a piece of relevant evidence (e.g. ‘during the last group project, I went above and beyond the other team members to collate all our work and write it up in an appropriate presentation format.’)
-This is because the interviewer will have most likely drawn up some questions for your interview using the information you have provided in your personal statement
+This is because the interviewer will have most likely drawn up some questions for your interview using the information you have provided in your personal statement.

 No matter what the interviewer asks you, remember to be honest.
 It’s okay to be eager to impress the admissions committee – after all, you’re competing against other students for your place on the course – but you should never lie when answering a question.
 The interviewer may just pick up on something you’ve lied about and ask you to expand on it, which could be chances over if they catch your bluff.